Cosy Pubs with Real Fires

 59a High Street

 Popular and quirky brew pub serving an eclectic range of beers with staff that are enthusiastic and knowledgeable about beer.
+Founded in 2014, after combining the Castle Inn & The Barrel House, The Totnes Brewing Co. was born.
+There are now three fermenters, brewing 250 litre batches.
 The beer range, which is constantly changing, generally includes at least one of the ales brewed on the premises on hand pump, among the other guest ales on up to seven other pumps.
 There is also a good range of key keg ales.
 Take-away food may be brought in.

 - Watermans Arms